0

 ▪ legislative changes such as the introduction of new crimes and/or changes to the current predicate crimes;

-▪ changes in the way the Company carries its business activity;
+▪ changes in the way the Company carries out its business activity;

 ▪ any other event illustrated in paragraph 4 above, titled “Changes and Updates to the Model”.